POLICIES, PROCEDURES, & GUIDELINES

 - Adhere to policies and bylaws.
 If policies and bylaws contradict, the bylaws supersede policies.

-- Respect the Statement of Faith when attending Trinity activities.
+- Respect the Statement of Faith as the guiding values of Trinity leadership.

 - Keep a current email address on file.
 Email is our primary method of communication.